Accelerator Academy

 WHO: The experience is limited to 10 social change musicians of all genres oriented toward one of our social justice pillars: civil rights, human rights, poverty, health or climate change.

-Accelerator Academy Curriculum
+MCA Academy Curriculum

+Orientation to the program including introductions, walkthrough of the process and review of expectations.
 Exploring the basics of a good idea: sharing our stories and building a compelling proposal and an effective marketing campaign.

 Equity Lens:

-• Set rules of engagement; ensure that conversations don’t get derailed; caring for self while also caring for community.
+Set rules of engagement; ensure that conversations don’t get derailed; caring for self while also caring for community.

-• Cultural implications of your work; what values will you lead with?
+Cultural implications of your work; what values will you lead with?

-WEEKS 4 & 5 — Phase II: Program Development
+WEEKS 3 & 4 — Phase II: Program Development

 Taking your story from concept to program: understanding your audience (those community members you wish to serve), the basics of a fully functioning program, collaborating with a nonprofit, and how to know you’re making a difference.